Randolph Churchill: Final years and biography of his father

 In 1964 Randolph was laid low by bronchopneumonia which left him so frail he could only whisper.
 Later in the year he had a tumour, which turned out to be benign, removed from his lung.
 His mother visited him frequently in hospital after his lung operation.
 Randolph and Evelyn Waugh had barely spoken for 12 years, but they restored friendly relations that spring; Waugh commented that "It was a typical triumph of modern science to find the one part of Randolph which was not malignant and to remove it."

 At his father's funeral in January 1965 Randolph walked for an hour in the intense cold, despite being not yet fully recovered from his lung operation.
-After his father's death, Randolph's relations with his mother, whose approval he had always craved, mellowed a little.Soames 2003, pp. 551, 559 Randolph organised a luncheon party for her 80th birthday at the Café Royal on 1 April 1965.
+After his father's death, Randolph's relations with his mother, whose approval he had always craved, mellowed a little.
+Randolph organised a luncheon party for her 80th birthday at the Café Royal on 1 April 1965.
 She often sought and took his advice.
 He wrote a memoir of his early life, Twenty-One Years, published in 1965.

 Winston Churchill's doctor Lord Moran published The Struggle for Survival in May 1966.
 Randolph wrote to The Times criticising him for publishing within 16 months of his patient's death and contrary to the wishes of the family.
 Diana Mosley wrote to her sister Nancy Mitford that at least Moran had not told the truth about Churchill's children: "Randolph vile & making him cry" while Diana was being given electric shocks for hysteria and Sarah was frequently being arrested.